JinLi711/UIA/Yelp/NLP for Yelp/analysis_plan.md

 * To make searching and normalization go even faster or if we cannot load all the text into memory at once, we can split the text files into chunks, and run the program for each chunk.
 Then aggregate all the findings.

+* I also have to make a new data field that considers the total word count (since results will be skewed if appearances are higher simply because there are more reviews or more words)
+    * I should think of other ways to extract information from text.
+For example, find the variance of the words.

 # Data Structures

 Not as familar with C as I am with Python, but given how large the data is going to be, it would be much faster to implement the code in C. I'm only going to use C for searching algorithms.
 I will just write out the results of the search into a file, then read the file with Python (and do data analysis with Python).